milenapetrov/LatentClassAnalysis/README.md

-Simple template of Latent Class Analysis in R
+Working template of Latent Class Analysis in R